+As we left her cottage, and jogged on.
+Emilia whispered, laughing, "I hope you are satisfied with your good dinner?
+Was not the pea-soup excellent?
 Many times did we stop to inquire the way to Mrs. N--'s, before we ascended the steep, bleak hill upon which her house stood.
-At the door, Mr. T-- deposited the sack of provisions, and he and young C-- went across the road to the house of an English settler (who, fortunately for them, proved more hospitable than Hannah J--), to wait until our errand was executed.
+At the door, Mr. T- deposited the sack of provisions, and he and young C-- went across the road to the house of an English settler (who, fortunately for them, proved more hospitable than Hannah J--), to wait until our errand was executed.

 The house before which Emilia and I were standing had once been a tolerably comfortable log dwelling.
 It was larger than such buildings generally are, and was surrounded by dilapidated barns and stables, which were not cheered by a solitary head of cattle.
-A black pine-forest stretched away to the north of the house, and terminated in a dismal, tangled cedar-swamp, the entrance to the house not having been constructed to face the road.
+A black pine-forest stretched away to the north of the house, and terminated in a dismal, tangled cedarswamp, the entrance to the house not having been constructed to face the road.

-The spirit that had borne me up during the journey died within me.
-I was fearful that my visit would be deemed an impertinent intrusion.
-I knew not in what manner to introduce myself, and my embarrassment had been greatly increased by Mrs. S-declaring that I must break the ice, for she had not courage to go in.
-I remonstrated, but she was firm.
-To hold any longer parley was impossible.
-We were standing on the top of a bleak hill, with the thermometer many degrees below zero, and exposed to the fiercest biting of the bitter, cutting blast.
+thermometer many degrees below zero, and exposed to the fiercest biting of the bitter, cutting blast.
 With a heavy sigh, I knocked slowly but decidedly at the crazy door.
 I saw the curly head of a boy glance for a moment against the broken window.
 There was a stir within, but no one answered our summons.
 Emilia was rubbing her hands together, and beating a rapid tattoo with her feet upon the hard and glittering snow, to keep them from freezing.

-Again I appealed to the inhospitable door, with a vehemence which seemed to say, "We are freezing, good people; in mercy let us in!"
+Again I appealed to the inhospitable door, with a vehemence which seemed to say, "We are freezing, good people; in mercy let us in !"

 Again there was a stir, and a whispered sound of voices, as if in consultation, from within; and after waiting a few minutes longer-which, cold as we were, seemed an age-the door was cautiously opened by a handsome, dark-eyed lad of twelve years of age, who was evidently the owner of the curly head that had been sent to reconnoitre us through the window.
 Carefully closing the door after him, he stepped out upon the snow, and asked us coldly but respectfully what we wanted.
-I told him that we were two ladies, who had walked all the way from Douro to see his mamma, and that we wished very much to speak to The lad answered us, with the ease and courtesy of a gentleman, that he did not know whether his mamma could be seen by strangers, but he would go So saying he abruptly left us, leaving in and see. behind him an ugly skeleton of a dog, who, after expressing his disapprobation at our presence in the most disagreeable and unequivocal manner, pounced like a famished wolf upon the sack of good things which lay at Emilia's feet; and our united efforts could scarcely keep him off.
+I told him that we were two ladies, who had walked all the way from Douro to see his mamma, and that we wished very much to speak to her.
+The lad answered us, with the ease and courtesy of a gentleman, that he did not know whether his mamma could be seen by strangers, but he would go in and see.
+So saying he abruptly left us, leaving behind him an ugly skeleton of a dog, who, after expressing his disapprobation at our presence in the most disagreeable and unequivocal manner, pounced like a famished wolf upon the sack of good things which lay at Emilia's feet; and our united efforts could scarcely keep him off.

-"A cold, doubtful reception this!" said my friend, turning her back to the wind, and hiding her face in her muff.
+"A cold, doubtful reception this !" said my friend, turning her back to the wind, and hiding her face in her muff.
 "This is worse than Hannah's liberality, and the long, weary walk."